moesy/lambda.service.skeleton/README.md

 **Pandas** is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
 It is already well on its way toward this goal.

 **Scikit-learn** Simple and efficient tools for data mining and data analysis.

+As well as the required libraries necessary to run these tools on an amazon linux ami.

 Installation